 What can you not bring on a plane to Hawaii?

-Firearms, explosives, hoverboards, fresh fruits and vegetables, marijuana, self-defense items, and Liquids in excess of 3.4 ounces.
+Firearms, explosives, hoverboards, fresh fruits and vegetables, marijuana, self-defense items, and Liquids over 3.4 ounces.

 Leave a Reply